|

 c.
 The

-LSS CSS shall publish an “LSS Disapproval Letter”.
-After issuing the letter,
+LSS CSS will publish an “LSS Disapproval Letter.”
+After issuing the letter, the

-included claims are updated with a copy of the “LSS Disapproval Letter”;
+All included claims are updated with a copy of the “LSS Disapproval

 ii.
 The